Choosing Between Cloud & Desktop Accounting Software in 2023

 Its core user is a growing SMB or global startup that wants clean, accessible books without the complexity of enterprise software.
 The Xero App Store ecosystem is extensive, and the API is one of the cleanest in the industry.

-The same ceiling applies to Xero.
-Each organization is an isolated ledger, a separate entity with a separate subscription.
+⚠️ Worth Noting: Each organization is an isolated ledger, a separate entity with a separate subscription.
 There’s no native consolidation, intercompany reconciliation is a manual spreadsheet exercise, and you’re able to track two categories only.

 The sections below focus on the features that truly differentiate the two platforms for professional use.

-Bank reconciliation maintains your business’s financial health and prevents compliance issues stemming from badly managed finances.
-For US-based firms, QuickBooks’ domestic network is more mature.
-Xero’s international coverage is broader and more reliable outside the US.
+For US-based firms, QuickBooks' domestic network is more mature.
+Xero's international coverage is broader and more reliable outside the US.

 ⚠️ Watch Out: Xero’s Starter plan caps users at 20 invoices and 5 bills per month.
 Any growing business hits this limit almost immediately and is forced to upgrade.
 It’s worth knowing before recommending it to a client.